Mihai Tararache

-Mihai Tararache (born 25 October 1977) is a retired Romanian footballer who last played as a midfielder for Gloria Bistriţa, Dinamo București, Grasshoppers, FC Zürich, and MSV Duisburg.
+Mihai Tararache (born 25 October 1977) is a Romanian former professional footballer who played as a defensive midfielder for Gloria Bistriţa, Dinamo București, Grasshoppers, FC Zürich, and MSV Duisburg.

 International career

 Tararache played four matches for Romania, making his debut when he came as a substitute and replaced Dorinel Munteanu in the 57th minute of a friendly which ended 2–2 against Slovenia.
 His following game was also a friendly, a 3–0 victory against Georgia, and the last two games were a 1–1 against Armenia and a 2–0 victory against Andorra at the 2006 FIFA World Cup qualifiers.